March 3, 2021 NHTSA CAMPAIGN NUMBER: 21V135000

 grommet and electrical tape as a protective layer, which will be free of charge for parts and labor.

-This free service should take up to one (1) hour to complete but your Nissan dealer may require
+This free service should take up to one (1) hour to complete but your Nissan

 your vehicle for a longer period of time based upon their work schedule.